P. W. Botha: Post-presidency

 Botha remained largely out of sight of the media and it was widely believed that he remained opposed to many of F. W. de Klerk's reforms.
 He resigned from the Afrikaner Broederbond.

-Botha refused to testify at the new government's Truth and Reconciliation Commission (TRC), set up to expose apartheid-era crimes and chaired by his cultural and political nemesis, Archbishop Desmond Tutu.
+Then-president Nelson Mandela arranged a dinner with Botha's daughters, Rozanne and Elsa, and their husbands.
+Mandela had hoped to lobby the family so that they would persuade Botha to testify at the new government's Truth and Reconciliation Commission (TRC), set up to expose apartheid-era crimes and chaired by his cultural and political nemesis, Archbishop Desmond Tutu.
+There was no unanimous agreement between the family, with Rozanne vocally opposed, believing that her father could face prosecution and/or humiliation in the court.

 The TRC found that he had ordered the 1988 bombing of the South African Council of Churches headquarters in Johannesburg.
 In August 1998, he was fined and given a suspended jail sentence for his refusal to testify on human rights violations and violence sanctioned by the State Security Council (SSC) which he, as president until 1989, had directed.

 In June 1999, Botha successfully appealed to the High Court against his conviction and sentence.
 The Court's ruling by Judge Selikowitz (with Judge Foxcroft concurring) found that the notice served on Botha to appear before the TRC was technically invalid.

-Death
+Death and funeral

-Botha died of a heart attack at his home in Wilderness on Tuesday 31 October 2006, aged 90.
+Botha died of natural causes at his home in Wilderness on Tuesday 31 October 2006, aged 90.
 His death was met with magnanimity by many of his former opponents.
 Former President Nelson Mandela was reported as saying "while to many Mr. Botha will remain a symbol of apartheid, we also remember him for the steps he took to pave the way towards the eventual peacefully negotiated settlement in our country".

 President Thabo Mbeki announced that flags would be flown at half mast to mark the death of a former head of state.
 The offer of a state funeral was declined by Botha's family, and a private funeral was held on 8 November in the town of George, where Botha's body was buried.
 Mbeki attended the funeral.